 Other areas of interest include the evolution of 20th century black folk heroes, the fiction of Tina McElroy Ansa, Gullah Geechee heritage and culture, African American genealogical research and the writing of family histories.
 Dr. Martin is a member of the College Language Association, Modern Language Association, and the African American Historical and Genealogical Society.

-She is the newly appointed Assistant Editor of the College Language Association Journal and has published in Studies in the Literary Imagination, Black Women, Gender, & Families, as well as the African American National Biography.
-She has edited special issues of Genealogy, South Atlantic Review, a forthcoming issue of Hypatia.
+She has served as Assistant Editor of the College Language Association Journal and has published in Studies in the Literary Imagination, Black Women, Gender, & Families, as well as the African American National Biography.
+She has edited special issues of Genealogy, South Atlantic Review, a forthcoming special issue of Hypatia on Conjure Feminism.
 She is co-editor, with Kinitra D. Brooks of The Lemonade Reader and working on an edited collection for the University Press of Mississippi, Conversations with Filmmakers: Julie Dash.
-She is a member of Zeta Phi Beta Sorority, Inc. and the mother of a precocious son and recently, a daughter–named for the youngest sister in Ntozake Shange’s Sassafras, Cypress, & Indigo.
+She is a member of Zeta Phi Beta Sorority, Inc. and the mother of a precocious son, Isaiah, and recently, a daughter–named for the youngest sister in Ntozake Shange’s Sassafras, Cypress, & Indigo.
 She has held faculty positions at Georgia State University, the University of Houston, and Savannah State University.
-She is currently Director and Professor of African American Studies at the College of Charleston, before being appointed Dean of the Graduate School in 2021.
+She served as Director and Professor of African American Studies at the College of Charleston, before being appointed Dean of the Graduate School in 2021.